 By Kay Ainsley, Managing Director, MSA Worldwide

-As we look forward to 2019, many business owners are considering expanding their businesses using franchising as their business expansion strategy.
+As the economy continues to reopen in 2022, many business owners are considering expanding their businesses using the franchising model as their business expansion strategy.

 Franchising offers many benefits, including: